theJYC/cv_tailor/README.md

 We initially ran into some technical issues with regards to merging our individual branches to our remote origin.

-Given this was our first time collaborating realtime with other developers on an open-source projecet, We learned just how important it is to make sure everyone is comfortable with source/version control in order to make for a smoother workflow.
+Given this was our first time collaborating realtime with other developers, We learned just how important it is to make sure everyone is comfortable with source/version control in order to make for a smoother workflow.

 ### 3) Being sufficiently communicative over roadblocks

 Given the virtual nature of the hackathon, and the competing timezones (EST, AST, GMT, and IST) of each member, we had a difficult time remaining fully connected to one another through our designated Discord server, and keep eachother updated every step of the way.

-We learned that its better to over-communicate than under-communicate, and also to reach out for help when needed in order to gain objective guidance on how to build more efficiently.
+We learned that its better to over-communicate than under-communicate, and also to reach out for regular feedback in order to gain objective perspectives on building more efficiently.

 ## What's next for cv_tailor